Abhishek7Jangir/Explainable-Facial-Emotion-Recognition/README.md

 | Surprise | 0.866     | 0.867  | 0.866    |

 Trained for 50 epochs on an NVIDIA MX450 GPU, using class-weighted loss to handle FER-2013's natural class imbalance (Disgust is ~7x rarer than Happy).

+**Note on FPS:** Grad-CAM requires a full backward pass in addition to the forward pass, and Haar Cascade face detection runs on CPU — both add overhead beyond plain classification speed.
+Classification-only inference (no Grad-CAM) would run significantly faster.

+Full training and evaluation logs (including the full classification report) are available in [`logs/`](logs/).

 <p align="center">
   <img src="assets/evaluation_confusion_matrix.png" alt="Confusion Matrix" width="49%" />